 After your stay, you will receive a Transcript of Records on which the classes you successfully completed as well as the ECTS you received will be listed.
 The person responsible for the ToRs in our office is Nilanthi Ohlms.

-You will find our teaching offer (which you will need to create your Learning Agreement) on the LSF-Hochschulportal when selecting "Veranstaltungen".
+You will find the list of courses (which you will need to create your Learning Agreement) on the LSF-Hochschulportal when selecting "Veranstaltungen".
 Please choose "Vorlesungsverzeichnis".
 You will then have access to our different study programmes as well as to our offer for international exchange students ("Veranstaltungen für Austauschstudierende").

 Please note that we require our exchange students to be present in all classes.
 You can miss each class twice during one term and still get the full amount of ECTS.
 You should inform your professor prior to missing a class.